Yintai-Ding/SDIC-Project-YintaiDing/README.md

 ![wrongInput]

 There are also cases that a formula exist isomers such as 'C6H6' may represents 'Benzene' or '1,5-Hexadiyne'.
-When user input a formula with isomers, GUI will also show a error message on screen:
+When user input a formula with isomers, GUI will also show a error message inclued names of isomers on screen:

-![isomer_input]
+![isomers]

 If users have experimental data which might be more accurate and want to upload to the database, they could clicked on the '*Options*' button and input the data manually.
 For the users convenience, they could input the name or CAS number on the main page and click the '*Options*' button.
 Then the current data(only 70 eV) in database will be printed in the table.
 For now, users could edit the data directly instead of key in details step by step.